Register with Accessibility Services

 4. New Student meets with OAS staff to review accommodations and OAS policies and procedures

-6. Student provides their AAA document to each faculty member for whose course the student intends to activate their accommodations
+6. Student requests their semester accommodation letters through Accommodate to be sent to each faculty member courses the student intends to activate their accommodations.